-- Install the 34-pin header connector into the shrouded floppy disk header (J12) on the system board.
-The colored edge of the ribbon should be aligned with pin 1 of J12. - Install the other 34-pin header connector(s) into the disk drive(s).
-Align the colored edge of the daisy chained ribbon cable with pin 1 of the drive edge connector(s).
-The end-most connector should be attached to the drive you want to designate as Drive A.
+- I. Install the 34-pin header connector into the shrouded floppy disk header (J10) on the system board.
+The colored edge of the ribbon should be aligned with pin 1 of J10. - 2.
+Install the other 34-pin header connector(s) into the disk drive(s).
+Align the colored edge of the daisy chained ribbon cable with pin I of the drive edge connector(s).
+The endmost connector should be attached to the drive you want to designate as Drive A.

-2.7.5 IDE Hard Disk Interface
+2.8.5 IDE Hard Disk Drive Connectors

 The system board is equipped with two shrouded PCI IDE headers that will interface four Enhanced IDE (Integrated Drive Electronics) hard disk drives.
 To prevent improper IDE cable installation, each shrouded PCI IDE header has a keying mechanism.
-The 40-pin connector on the IDE cable can be placed into the header only if pin I of the connector is aligned with pin I of the header.
+The connector on the IDE cable can be placed into the header only if pin I of the connector is aligned with pin I of the header.